bhuvaneshwar9/Averex/README.md

-# Compound Finance Market Clone
+# Averex

 This project is a clone of the market page of the Compound Finance website.
 It aims to replicate the functionality and design of the original page.
-You can view the live version of the project [here](https://compound-finance-clone-ij1pf64vy-sarkartanmay393.vercel.app/).

 ## Project Overview